bitovi/academy/src/technology-consulting/6-building-rapport.md

 When meeting with clients, use the opportunity to get to know the person outside work.

 - **Remote interactions:** Use the quiet time at the beginning of meetings to ask about their day and engage in small talk.
 - **In-person interactions:** Invite clients to lunch, dinner, drinks, or coffee, just to get to know them.
-While you’re there, try to learn 3 things about them not at all related to their career.
+While you’re there, try to learn three things about them not at all related to their career.
 Write it down and share it with others on your team.

 Tips and techniques: